 If the Power/Test LED is still amber 1 minute after you turn on power to the router:

-- 1. Turn the power off and back on to see if the router recovers. - 2.
-Press and hold the Reset button to return the router to its factory settings. as explained in Restore the Factory Settings and Password on page 113.
+- 1. Turn off the power and then turn it back on to see if the router recovers. - 2.
+Press and hold the Reset button to return the router to its factory settings.